MichaelCade/90DaysOfDevOps/Days/day15.md

 ![](Images/Day15_Linux21.png)

-Need to change your password? `passwd` is going allow us to change our password.
-Note that when you add your password in like this when it is hidden it will not be shown in `history` however if your command has `-p PASSWORD` then this will be visible in your `history`.
+Need to change your password? `passwd` is going to allow us to change our password.
+Note that when you add your password like this when it is hidden it will not be shown in `history` however if your command has `-p PASSWORD` then this will be visible in your `history`.

 ![](Images/Day15_Linux22.png)